-Lauren Hope is more than a survivor.
+Lauren Hope is more than a survivor she finds hope in design.
 She finds a way to thrive in the midst of challenge.
 Lauren Hope is the owner, designer, and artisan behind Hope Design, Ltd ®.

 A military spouse herself, she carefully handcrafts unique military jewelry and accessories to honor our country’s service veterans and heroes.
 Her creations are available online, and in selected not-for-profit, military spouse mission-driven gift shops.